US Embassy officials visit Brittney Griner in Russia prison

 She admitted at her trial to having the canisters in her luggage but testified she packed them inadvertently in her haste to make her flight and had no criminal intent.
 Her lawyers have called the punishment excessive.

-The United States regards Griner and Whelan as wrongful detainees and has been trying for months to negotiate with Russia for their release.
-Secretary of State Antony Blinken said over the summer that the U.S. had made a “substantial proposal” to Russia to try to secure their release, and President Joe Biden told relatives of Griner and Whelan in a White House meeting in September that his administration was committed to bringing them home.
+The United States regards Griner and Whelan as wrongful detainees and has been trying to negotiate with Russia for their release.
+Secretary of State Antony Blinken said over the summer that the U.S. had made a ”substantial proposal” to Russia to try to get both home.

-People familiar with the offer have said the U.S. had offered to release convicted Russian arms dealer Viktor Bout for Griner and Whelan.
+People familiar with the offer have said the U.S. wanted to swap Whelan and Griner for convicted Russian arms dealer Viktor Bout.

 There have been no outward signs of progress since then in the negotiations.